 Learn how to make skin-soothing floral water straight from the garden and use it in a recipe for a lush, all-natural facial.
-Sue Goetz, author of the book, The Herb Lover’s Spa Book: Create a Luxury Spa Experience at Home with Fragrant Herbs from Your Garden, joins us today to share her recipe for a uplifting summer treat, Floral Water Skin Brightener.
+Sue Goetz, author of the book The Herb Lover’s Spa Book: Create a Luxury Spa Experience at Home with Fragrant Herbs from Your Garden, joins us today to share her recipe for an uplifting summer treat, Floral Water Skin Brightener.

 Abundance is the best way to describe a garden in mid-summer.
 Herbs are lush in leaf and flowers in full bloom.
 Capture that abundance!
 Herbs steeped in water release all the precious essential oils of the plants.
 Those essences hold the amazing nurturing qualities of the herbs.